yatheendrabc/autocognite-examples/README.txt

 Visit AutoCognite (http://www.autocognite.com) for more details.

-You can write to Rahul Verma at rv@autocognite.com
+You can write to us at support@autocognite.com